umarhassan-mitodl/11.364-fall-2010/content/pages/assignments.md

 Week 14: Final Paper
 --------------------

 The final assignment for the class is the final version of the term paper.
 A maximum of 35 points will be awarded for an inventive, well argued, well - researched paper that not only offers a compelling prescription, but grounds that suggestion in the relevant theoretical literature from international relations, international law, multiparty negotiation theory, science and public policy, and environmental science.
-The best papers will be published in [Papers on International Environmental Negotiation](https://www.pon.harvard.edu/shop/papers-on-international-environmental-negotiation-volume-17-on-the-road-to-copenhagen-2009-copy/).
+The best papers will be published in {{% resource_link "308aaa07-c8e0-4a4a-913d-9daa7d074cbf" "Papers on International Environmental Negotiation" %}}.